What Are the Books of the Bible in Order? Who Chose Them?

 Stories You Didn't Learn in Sunday School

 Many of the New Testament texts familiar to Christians today were being used authoritatively already in the second century, but different congregations preferred some texts over others and included some texts that don't appear in the New Testament.
-Here are a few:
+Here are a few.

 The Gospel of Peter

 Only a fragment of this text was recovered in 1886 in Egypt, but it includes the only narrative account of the resurrected Jesus leaving his tomb.
-According to Peter's version, two giant angels descended to the tomb and escorted the resurrected Jesus, who was also suddenly gigantic.
-But the oddest note was that the three figures were followed by a floating cross that could talk.

 Advertisement